Genalyte brings laboratory testing to the patient and physician.

 Rachel holds a BA from UC Davis (Summa Cum Laude) and a J.D. from UC Hastings (Magna Cum Laude, Order of the Coif).
 Rachel is admitted to both the California and Texas State Bars.

-Sr. VP of Product and Operations
+VP of Quality and Regulatory Functions

 Board of Directors